Brooke Wolf of QCS Named CACFP Inspire Trailblazer Award Winner

 In addition to the Quality Care Services Farm-to-School sub grants, QCS now offers a lending library which focuses on local foods.
 QCS has small, traveling kits that include children’s books, manipulatives, and activity guides to help any CACFP provider participating with QCS the opportunity to explore local foods with the children in their program.
 Providers can request to have a kit mailed to them that they can explore and then return to QCS.

 These innovative ideas and implementation offered great joy during such a dim time.
 Covid-19 had many negative effects on providers and their families; however, this grant provided continued positivity for recipients.
 Many of them were excited to share the success of their first bloom, harvest or gather, while others were thrilled to “make a mess” with the children while creating a local baked good to enjoy for snack.
 The opportunity for this grant inspired, encouraged and improved the quality of the CACFP throughout the QCS sponsorship.
-Wolf is named a finalist in the Trailblazer category of the Inspire Awards for her joyful innovation.
-Award winners will be named during the 2022 National Child Nutrition Conference.
+Brooke is the winner in the Trailblazer category of the Inspire Awards for her joyful innovation.
+Award winners were named during the 2022 National Child Nutrition Conference.